crvs/crvs.github.io/about.md

 - Category Theory
 - Computational algebraic geometry
 - Computational algebraic topology
-- Topological data analysis
-- Applications of algebraic geometry to computer science
+- Applications of geometry and topology to computer science, robotics and learning
+- Functional programming

+My thesis work has been in the area of path clustering using tools from algebraic topology.